 Even if we did not visit Mount Pilatus or Mt.
 Rigi (the most popular attractions in Lucerne together with the Kapellbrücke), we enjoyed the time spent in this beautiful city.
 It’s the perfect place for a stroll, and to grab a bite or drink while enjoying the gorgeous views.

 Views while strolling along Lake Luzern.

 As part of our visit, we also had plans to visit the Lion Monument.
-This monument is carved out of a sandstone rock above a pond, and it’s a memorial to Swiss soldiers that died during the French Revolution.
-It is truly a work of art, and a beautiful place to slow down, take a seat and stare in silence.
+This monument was carved out of a sandstone rock above a pond, and it’s a memorial to Swiss soldiers that died during the French Revolution.
+It is truly a work of art, and a beautiful place to slow down, take a seat and reflect.

 Lion Monument in Lucerne

 It was now time to return to Zurich, but before leaving, we stopped to buy a few souvenirs.
 Nothing was out of the ordinary, just your typical touristy souvenir shop when the unexpected happened.

 My credit card was charged $1700.00 USD instead of $17.00 USD.
 I saw the panicked expression on the employee’s face until he confessed.
 After a long 10 to 15 minutes, a call to Mastercard, and many apologies, everything worked out.
 The transaction was canceled, and I was able to leave Lucerne happy and full of great memories.

 Don’t forget to Share & Pin how to get from Zurich to Lucerne and what to do in Zurich & Lucerne in a Weekend!